square-bit/eva-laravel/README.md

     ]);
 ```

-To get the registration email validated simply add the EVAValidate class to the list of rules:
+To get the email validated simply add the EVAValidated class to the list of rules:
 ```php
 use Squarebit\EVA\Rules\EVAValidated